un33k/django-geoaware/README.md

         'some other apps can go here',
     ]

-To include Geo Info in session:
+* To include GeoIP related info in the session:

-    Include geoaware middleware in your MIDDLEWARE_CLASSES after the session middleware
+    Include geoaware middleware in your MIDDLEWARE_CLASSES after the session middleware.

     MIDDLEWARE_CLASSES = [
     'django.middleware.common.CommonMiddleware',